A step-by-step guide

 Consistency is the key to success.
 Schedule daily practice sessions of 20 to 30 minutes and focus on:

-• Pieces: Work on music pieces you enjoy.
+• Pieces: Work on musical pieces that you enjoy.

-• Improvisation: Play freely to develop your musicality.
+• Improvisation: Play with freedom to develop your musicality.

 There are countless tools available to help you: